Esotopo21/TryHackMe-PickleRick-CTF---Writeup/README.md

 > Look around the file system for the other ingredient.

 So I guess we're going to look around.
-I won't use "find" as it seems that the flags naming is not standard naming, so it will be a waste of time.
+I won't use "find" as it seems that the flags naming is not standard naming, so it would be a waste of time.

 Let's see who are the users in the machine